FabriceSalvaire/wikijs-fork/README.md

 # Further upgrades

 - `yarn.lock` is a castle of cards !
-- Most of the packages are outdated, unmaintained, end of life, and could as security issues !
+- Most of the packages are outdated, unmaintained, end of life, and could have security issues !
 - Any upgrade can break everything !
 - Most of the time, a major upgrade changes the API !